Create your page

 Payment options

-• Credit/debit cards: Donors can use any domestic or international Visa, Mastercard or American Express card to pay directly on our site (recommended).
+• Credit/debit cards: Donors can use any domestic or international Visa, Mastercard or American Express card to pay directly on our site.
 To use this payment option, you'll need to create a Stripe account for the funds to be transferred to.

 The way that you receive the funds from the two systems depends on which country you choose for your campaign - this should be a country where you have a bank account: